suchoudh/myPython/Day2/README.md

 Activities done :
 -----------------
-Removed 32 bit python from laptop
-Create a non Admin Account
+Removed 32 bit python from laptop and installed 64 bit Create a non Admin Account
 Installed Anaconda
 Asked to view Jupyter overview in Anaconda account.